priteshkumar/skill-frontend/docs/css.md

  often helping you cut down on excess classes in your markup, and giving you **more flexible, maintainable code**.

 > A **pseudo-element** is like adding or targeting an extra element via css without having to add more HTML.

+> While DevTools may show pseudo-elements in the Elements panel, pseudo-elements won't be found in the HTML, they're owned by the browser.